How are sex toys made at Délices Défendus?

 - It is heat resistant up to 120°C

-- It does not react with silicone, catalyst, isopropyl alcohol or pigments used to color the catalyst
+- It does not react with silicone, the catalyst, isopropyl alcohol, or the pigments used to color the catalyst

 - Silicone does not stick to polypropylene

-- It is very strong and light (and believe me, when you put 10 of them on a tray to put them in the oven, and when they fall on you, you are very happy that they are light 😅)
+- It is very resistant and light (and believe me, when you put 10 of them on a tray to put in the oven, and they fall on you, you're very glad they're light 😅)

-Mixing is a crucial step in creating a toy, it's when the magic happens! ✨
+Mixing is a crucial step in creating a toy; it's where the magic happens! ✨

 It is IMPERATIVE to obtain a perfectly homogeneous mixture at this stage.
-The catalyst must be distributed evenly throughout the silicone, in order to guarantee good polymerization (chemical reaction that transforms small molecules into long and solid chains, called polymers, in the sex toy world, this polymerization is called crosslinking.
-This is unfortunately not to summon the Ultimate Blue-Eyes Dragon).
+The catalyst must be evenly distributed throughout the silicone to ensure proper polymerization (the chemical reaction that transforms small molecules into long, solid chains called polymers; in the sex toy industry, this polymerization is called cross-linking.
+Unfortunately, this isn't to summon the Blue-Eyes Ultimate Dragon).

-Otherwise, the texture of the final toy will not be uniform, and you may end up with harder parts, softer parts, and places where the silicone has not set at all.
+Otherwise, the texture of the final toy will not be homogeneous, and you may end up with harder parts, soft parts, and areas where the silicone has not adhered at all.

-Additionally, the mixture helps reduce the amount of air trapped in the mixture, and therefore reduces bubbles!
-Note that the presence of bubbles in the toy makes it almost unusable: the presence of bubbles creates areas of weakness, making the toy more fragile and more likely to tear.
-It's also, obviously, an aesthetic defect... a toy full of lumps, it's not very appealing, right? 😬
+Furthermore, the mixing process reduces the amount of air trapped in the mixture, thus reducing bubbles!
+It's worth noting that bubbles in a toy render it practically unusable: they create weak points, making the toy more fragile and prone to tearing.
+It's also, of course, an aesthetic flaw… a lumpy toy isn't very appealing, is it? 😬

-But the main problem is hygiene.
-If a bubble is on or near the surface, it can create an irregularity in the surface, making the toy porous and more likely to retain fluids or dirt, encouraging mold growth 🦠
+But the main problem is related to hygiene.
+Indeed, if a bubble is on or near the surface, it can create an irregularity in the surface, making the toy porous and more prone to retaining fluids or dirt, encouraging the growth of mold 🦠

-Basically, you paid for a silicone toy, and you end up with a toy that holds as much dirt as TPE… which would be a shame 😅
+Basically, you paid for a silicone toy, and you end up with a toy that retains just as much dirt as TPE… which would be a shame 😅

-As you can see, mixing is incredibly important.
-Some people do it with a wooden spatula, but we're a bit more Rock & Roll 🤘
+As you've probably guessed, mixing is super important.
+Some people use a wooden spatula, but we're a bit more Rock & Roll 🤘

-The whisk is made of stainless steel, an inert metal (one that has zero chemical reactivity) that does not inhibit polymerization and does not rust.
-It is only used for mixing silicone, and is washed with isopropyl alcohol after each use!
+The whisk is made of stainless steel, an inert metal (with zero chemical reactivity) that does not inhibit polymerization and does not rust.
+It is used solely for mixing silicone and is washed with isopropyl alcohol after each use!

-This is Thomas's favorite step, aha 😄 But hey, you get it, here, the goal is to mix well in order to have a homogeneous mixture and to let as many bubbles as possible escape!
+This is Thomas's favorite step, aha 😄 But anyway, you get the idea, here the goal is to mix well to get a homogeneous mixture and let as many bubbles as possible escape!

-But to be sure that there are no more bubbles in the mixture, we then move on to another crucial step: degassing ! 💨
+But to be absolutely sure there are no more bubbles in the mixture, we then move on to another crucial step: degassing ! 💨

 Degassing

-I'm going to stress this again, but it's super important that there are no more bubbles in the mixture.
-So even if you're mixing with all your might 💪, it's essential to use a vacuum chamber to degas!
+I'm going to emphasize this again, but it's extremely important that there are absolutely no bubbles left in the mixture.
+So even if you mix with all your might 💪, it's essential to use a vacuum chamber to degas it!

-Well, unfortunately, ours doesn't allow us to film the degassing process, which is quite impressive (it's not transparent), so it might be better to show you what it looks like! 👀
+Well, unfortunately, ours doesn't allow us to film the degassing process, which is quite impressive (it's not transparent), so it's probably better to show you what it looks like! 👀

 Source: YouTube – https://www.youtube.com/watch?v=bbSvzD8g_S0

-Basically, the atmospheric pressure in an enclosed space is dropped very quickly .
-The bubbles expand very quickly, inflating rapidly, which causes them to suddenly rise to the surface , where they burst one after the other.
-This is what makes the mixture look like an effervescent tablet in Coca-Cola : the silicone is purging itself of all its bubbles.
+Basically, the atmospheric pressure is dropped very rapidly in an enclosed space.
+The bubbles therefore expand very quickly, inflating rapidly, which causes them to suddenly rise to the surface , where they burst one after another.
+This is what makes the mixture resemble an effervescent tablet in Coca-Cola : the silicone is purging itself of all its bubbles.

-Once the atmospheric pressure returns to normal, the mixture becomes dense, homogeneous and perfectly smooth
+Once atmospheric pressure returns to normal, the mixture becomes dense, homogeneous and perfectly smooth again ✨

-And ONLY at this stage do we know that there is not a single bubble left in the mixture!
+And ONLY at this stage do we know that there is no longer a single bubble in the mixture!

-👉 At the risk of repeating myself , I would like to remind you of the importance of eliminating bubbles in the mixture:
+👉 At the risk of repeating myself , I would like to reiterate the importance of eliminating bubbles in the mixture:

-- Avoid toy defects : a bubble that bursts when unmolding, and your toy is good for the trash
+- Avoid toy defects : a bubble that bursts during unmolding, and your toy is only good for the trash

-- Ensure solidity : A hidden bubble is like a crack in a house.
-It may not be a problem at first, but overnight, everything can collapse.
+- Ensuring solidity : a hidden bubble is like a crack in a house.
+It might not be a problem at first, but overnight, everything can collapse.

-- Ensure hygiene and safety : the bubbles close to the surface create porous areas that can retain fluids, bacteria, dirt, etc. Result: a toy that becomes a nest of microbes and mold (those who have already had TPE toys know how quickly they get moldy 🤢)
+- Ensuring hygiene and safety : bubbles near the surface create porous areas that can retain fluids, bacteria, dirt… Result: a toy that becomes a breeding ground for microbes and mold (those who have already had TPE toys know how quickly they get moldy 🤢)

-- Preserve the details and textures of the mold : if a bubble gets stuck in a corner of the mold, the silicone will not spread properly, and you will end up with a toy with poorly formed details, or with less stimulating internal cavities 😕
+- Preserve the details and textures of the mold : if a bubble gets trapped in a corner of the mold, the silicone won't spread properly, and you'll end up with a toy with poorly formed details, or with less stimulating internal cavities 😕

-This is the step where we bring the magic to life
+This is the stage where we bring the magic to life

-There are a few things to know, but it's not very complicated !
+There are a few things you need to know, but it's not very complicated !

-To begin, we place ourselves 10 to 20 cm from the mold , so that any potential micro-bubbles break as they fall.
-And then we pour in a thin stream, SLOWLY, and ALWAYS in the same place .
+To begin, position yourself 10 to 20 cm from the mold , so that any potential microbubbles break as they fall.
+Then pour in a thin stream, SLOWLY, and ALWAYS in the same spot .
 Why?

 FOR THE BUBBLES!!!!
 Yes, it's super important, really.
-You can't imagine the number of toys we've had to throw away because of this...
-And it still happens to us occasionally (very rarely, but it's super important to be very vigilant at this stage , because a failed toy is just a waste of time and material and therefore money, and we like money anyway :3).
+You wouldn't believe how many toys we've had to throw away because of this… And it still happens to us occasionally (very rarely, but it's super important to be very vigilant at this stage , because a failed toy is just a waste of time and materials and therefore money, and we do like money after all :3).

-The goal here is to let the silicone fill the mold by itself , so that it expels the air by bringing it to the surface.
-For larger toys or very detailed molds, you can, just after this step, put the mold back to degas.
-But this makes the vacuum chamber dirty (as you saw in the previous video, the silicone rises and the bubbles throw it a little in all directions), and in addition to that, it is better to avoid moving the mold too much once the silicone is poured , so as not to create vibrations...
+The goal here is to let the silicone fill the mold on its own , so that it expels the air by bringing it to the surface.
+For larger toys or highly detailed molds, you can put the mold back into the degassing chamber immediately after this step.
+However, this makes the vacuum chamber dirty (as you saw in the previous video, the silicone rises and the bubbles spray it around), and besides, it's best to avoid moving the mold too much once the silicone has been poured , to prevent creating vibrations…

-And as you may have guessed... here, we hate air bubbles.
+And as you've probably guessed… here, we hate air bubbles.

 The end?